toufik24/Codecourse/Twitter-Style-Application/readme.md

-# Build a Twitter Bot with Laravel
+# Build a Twitter style application

-A Twitter bot built with Laravel that uses sentiment analysis to reply to mentions with a happy, neutral or sad emoji.
+A Twitter style application with an automatically updating timeline, ability to follow users and basic authentication.

 Installation
 ------------